adsabs/WIESP/2023/index.md

 Instructions can be found [here](shared_task_1)

 The shared task papers/system descriptions would be published with the 2nd WIESP proceedings in ACL Anthology.
+Please register in this [link](https://forms.office.com/g/cUyC00LnWB) to participate.

 ## Important Dates